SWIFT

 The Society for Worldwide Interbank Financial Telecommunication (SWIFT), legally S.W.I.F.T.
-SC, is a Belgian cooperative society providing services related to the execution of financial transactions and payments between banks worldwide.
-Its principal function is to serve as the main messaging network through which international payments are initiated.
+SC, is a cooperative established in 1973 in Belgium (Société Coopérative) and owned by the banks and other member firms that use its service.
+SWIFT provides the main messaging network through which international payments are initiated.
 It also sells software and services to financial institutions, mostly for use on its proprietary "SWIFTNet", and assigns ISO 9362 Business Identifier Codes (BICs), popularly known as "SWIFT codes".